 In people who go on to receive an MS diagnosis, the early treatment of CIS may help delay the full onset of the disease.

-Most people with MS have the relapsing-remitting form.
+Most people with MS have relapsing-remitting MS (RRMS).
 The first signs of the disease will typically appear before the age of 30 years.

-A person with relapsing-remitting MS will experience attacks of new or worsening symptoms.
+A person with RRMS will experience attacks of new or worsening symptoms.
 After each attack, they will have an extended period in which their symptoms improve or disappear until the next relapse.

 In some cases, symptoms become permanent and only get slightly better during remission.

 New lesions often appear on the brain after a relapse.
 However, they may also appear without causing apparent symptoms.